heroisaprinciple/aphablog/README.md

 We'll create test for it `should create category`.
 When running, we'll encounter error: `"Category.count" didn't change by 1.`.
 Let's create a category in the browser by building the form.

+**After that, we need to test the whole integration process of creating a category.**
+For that, we'll use `rails generate integration_test create_category`.
+Go to integration folder.

+**After that, let's test listing of categories.
+We'll also use pagination**.
+For that, we'll use `rails generate integration_test list_categories`.
+Go there.